Megadeth discography

-The American thrash metal band Megadeth has released sixteen studio albums, six live albums, seven compilation albums, one EP, fifty-nine singles, ten video albums, and fifty three music videos.
-After he was fired from Metallica in 1983, guitarist and vocalist Dave Mustaine formed Megadeth along with bassist Dave Ellefson, guitarist Greg Handevidt, and drummer Richard Girod.
-After some initial lineup changes during 1984, Megadeth's lineup was cemented, consisting of guitarist Dave Mustaine, bassist Dave Ellefson, guitarist Chris Poland, and drummer Gar Samuelson.
+The American thrash metal band Megadeth has released seventeen studio albums, six live albums, seven compilation albums, one EP, fifty-nine singles, ten video albums, and fifty three music videos.
+After he was fired from Metallica in April 1983, guitarist and vocalist Dave Mustaine formed Megadeth along with bassist Matt Kisselstein, guitarist Robbie McKinney, and drummer Dijon Carruthers.
+After some various lineup changes in 1983 and 1984, Megadeth's lineup was cemented in late 1984, consisting of guitarist Dave Mustaine, bassist David Ellefson, guitarist Chris Poland, and drummer Gar Samuelson.
 The band toured and gained a following, signing with the independent label Combat Records in late 1984.
 Megadeth's debut album Killing Is My Business... and Business Is Good!
 (1985), sold very well for an independent release, and the group attracted the attention of major record labels.
 By the end of the year, the group signed with Capitol Records.
 Megadeth's first major-label album, Peace Sells... but Who's Buying?, was released in 1986.

 Before the recording of the band's third album, Mustaine fired Poland and Samuelson; they were replaced by Jeff Young and Chuck Behler, respectively.
 The new lineup debuted on So Far, So Good...
 So What! in early 1988.
 Later that year, Mustaine fired Young and Behler and replaced them with guitarist Marty Friedman and drummer Nick Menza.
 This lineup recorded Megadeth's fourth album, Rust in Peace, which was released in late 1990.
 The singles "Holy Wars...
 The Punishment Due" and "Hangar 18" reached the top 30 in Ireland and the United Kingdom.
-Megadeth's most commercially successful album, Countdown to Extinction (1992), peaked at number 2 on the Billboard 200 chart, and was the band's first record to be certified platinum at its release year by the Recording Industry Association of America (RIAA).
-Megadeth's biggest hit single is "Symphony of Destruction", which peaked at number 71 on the Billboard Hot 100 chart and in the top 15 in Ireland and the United Kingdom.
+Megadeth's most commercially successful album, Countdown to Extinction (1992), peaked at No. 2 on the Billboard 200 chart, and was the band's first record to be certified platinum at its release year by the Recording Industry Association of America (RIAA).
+Megadeth's biggest hit single is "Symphony of Destruction", which peaked at No. 71 on the Billboard Hot 100 chart and in the top 15 in Ireland and the United Kingdom.